Public Health Act 1875

 The Public Health Act 1875 (38 & 39 Vict. c.
 55) is an act of the Parliament of the United Kingdom, one of the Public Health Acts, and a significant step in the advancement of public health in England.

+As of 2026, the act remains in force in England and Wales.

 Its purpose was to codify previous measures aimed at combating filthy urban living conditions, which caused various health threats, including the spread of many diseases such as cholera and typhus.

 Background

 Reformers had from the 1830s wanted to resolve sanitary problems in urban areas, because sewage was flowing down the street daily, including the presence of sewage in living quarters.
 In 1848 their efforts led to the establishment of a three-man Board of Health – if one with very limited powers.
 Many factors delayed effective implementation of reform, however, such as the fact that to perform a clean-up would cost money, and neither government, factory owners, or local authorities were keen to pay.
 Gradually, however, reformers helped to counteract the laissez-faire attitude of the government and public.
 In 1871, the Board of Health was subsumed into the Local Government Board by the Liberal Party; and when the Conservatives came to power in 1874, they were committed by Disraeli to extending social reform.
-A public health Act was introduced in 1875.
+A Public Health Bill was introduced in 1875.
 Home Secretary Richard Cross was responsible for drafting the legislation, and received much good will from trades union groups in the consequent years for "humanising the toil of the working man".
-Disraeli ensured the passing of the 1875 Act; and when mocked by his opponents for neglecting more important political reforms, retorted on them with the resounding phrase "sanitas sanitatum, omnia sanitas" (health above everything).
+Disraeli ensured the passing of the 1875 act; and when mocked by his opponents for neglecting more important political reforms, retorted on them with the resounding phrase "sanitas sanitatum, omnia sanitas" (health above everything).

-Scope of the act
+Provisions

 The act made it compulsory for local powers to: